UnderStackDev/worldtour/README.md

 🏭 The UnderStack Story

-This project was built in Jämsä, Finland, in the shadow of a paper mill smokestack.
+This project was built in Finland, in the shadow of the mill stack.

 I am not a coder.
 I work in heavy industry.
 This entire project was created with a 0€ budget using a "No-Code" philosophy.
 Every single line of code was written by Gemini AI, acting as my junior developer, while I served as the architect and prompt engineer.